-The University of California prohibits discrimination against or harassment of any person employed by or seeking employment with the University on the basis of race, color, nation origin, religion, sex, physical or mental disability, medical condition (cancer-related or genetic characteristics), ancestry, marital status, age, sexual orientation, citizenship, or status as a covered veteran (special disabled veteran, Vietnam-era veteran ar any other veteran who served on active duty during a war or in a campaign or expedition for which a campaign badge has been authorized).
-University Point University Point in the provision of applicable State and Federal laws, inquires regarding the University's nondiscrimination policies may be directed to the Affirmative Action/Staff Personnel Services Director, University of California, Agriculture and Natural resources, 1111 Franklin, 6th Floor, Oakland, CA 94607-5200, Phone (510) 987-0096.
+The University of California prohibits discrimination against or harassment of any person employed by or seeking employment with the University on the basis of race, color, nation origin, religion, sex, physical or mental disability, medical condition (cancer-related or genetic characteristics), ancestry, marital status, age, sexual orientation, citizenship, or status as a covered veteran (special disabled veteran, Vietnam-era veteran or any other veteran who served on active duty during a war or in a campaign or expedition for which a campaign badge has been authorized).
+University Point University Point California, Agriculture and Natural resources, 1111 Franklin, 6th Floor, Oakland, CA 94607-5200, Phone (510) 997-0096.